 - Non-premium users can rent mainland from premium users.
 A lot of times you will see rental signs on land or you can search.
 I’ve always found mine through travelling the grid and seeing rental signs.
-I use CIYRentals.com to rent but there are lots of companies that do this.
+There are lots of companies that do this.
+I used to rent with CIY, I do NOT recommend.
 You can also search mainland for rent in world or on forums and find more options.

 - There are TONS of well designed great looking mainland sims that look great because people come through, buy multiple plots and build really cute neighborhoods.

 - Renting some mainland sims are typically more expensive than other types of sims because of their accessibility and they are catered to people who enjoy that aspect of Second Life.

 - Connected to roads, waterways and airways so you can travel around countless sims.